julienvollering/DSMdepth/ms/ms.md

 Gamma-ray spectrometry can survey the activity (decay counts per second) from radioactive isotopes in the earth's crust: potassium-40, uranium-238, and thorium-232 [@reinhardtGammaraySpectrometryVersatile2019].
 These exist in bedrock (and mineral soils) and a peat overburden attenuates the radiation intensity at the surface.
 The degree of attenuation relates to properties of the overburden, especially composition and depth.
-Deep soil with high water content attenuates most [@beamishGammaRayAttenuation2013; @reinhardtGammaraySpectrometryVersatile2019].
+Deep soil with high water content will attenuate radiation most [@beamishGammaRayAttenuation2013; @reinhardtGammaraySpectrometryVersatile2019].
-Thus, gamma-ray radiometrics integrate the *scorpan* factors soil, parent material, and age.
+Thus, gamma-ray radiometrics integrate two *scorpan* factors: other soil properties and parent material [@mcbratneyDigitalSoilMapping2003].

 Although theory suggests that one meter of peat may fully attenuate radiometric signal [@beamishGammaRayAttenuation2013; @reinhardtGammaraySpectrometryVersatile2019], empirical investigations show that the association between peat depth and radioactivity can extend beyond the first meter [@keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @kogantiMappingPeatDepth2023].
-Radiometric data are increasingly available over large areas, presenting a big opportunity insofar as they are predictive.
+Radiometric data are increasingly available over large areas, presenting a big opportunity for mapping peat depth, insofar as they are predictive of peat depth.
-Airborne surveys are used for various applications, and some countries have high spatial coverage of such data  [@minasnyDigitalMappingPeatlands2019; @baranwalAirborneGeophysicalSurveys2020].
+Airborne surveys are used for various applications like mineral prospecting and radon risk management, and some countries have high spatial coverage of such data [@minasnyDigitalMappingPeatlands2019; @baranwalAirborneGeophysicalSurveys2020].

 The effectiveness of DSM depends not only on the methods and data, but also on the characteristics of the mapping area.
 Norway may be instructive in this respect because its peatlands vary widely across climates and topographies.
-There are many mire massif types, with different hydrology, formation, and development -- from topogeneous or soligeneous fens to blanket or raised bogs [@lyngstadBeskrivelserAvTorvmassivenheter2023].
+Norway has 22 peatland mesotopes, with different hydrology, formation, and development -- from topogeneous or soligeneous fens to blanket or raised bogs [@joostenWiseUseMires2002; @lyngstadBeskrivelserAvTorvmassivenheter2023].
-These types have fundamentally different geomorphology, suggesting that peat depth relationships with terrain or radiometric variables will vary by landscape.
+These mesotopes have fundamentally different geomorphology, suggesting that peat depth relationships with terrain or radiometric variables will vary by landscape.

 The little we know about the depths of Norwegian peatlands comes from surveys meant to identify arable land.
 After scattered surveys in the early 20th century, a comprehensive round of surveying was completed 1964--2001 as part of a wider land cover mapping in Norway  [@bjordalMarkslagsklassifikasjonOkonomiskKartverk2007].
+This survey produced the initial maps from which Norway's most detailed updated land cover datasets are derived -- including the AR5 and DMK datasets used in this study and described later.
-Because of its agricultural and silvicultural focus, it covered only productive areas below the tree line, and peat depth was measured only in places judged to be potentially arable or afforestable [@ahlstromAR5Klassifikasjonssystem2019].
+Because of its agricultural and silvicultural focus, the survey covered only productive areas below the tree line, and peat depth was measured only in places judged to be potentially arable or afforestable [@ahlstromAR5Klassifikasjonssystem2019].
-Field surveyors carried a 1 m probe, so they measured peat depth as shallow (< 1 m), or deep (> 1 m).
+Field surveyors carried a 1 m probe and they measured peat depth as a categorical variable: shallow (< 1 m), or deep (> 1 m).
-These classes were assigned to whole mire polygons, so spatial resolution is on the order of hectares.
+These classes were assigned to whole polygons, so spatial resolution is on the order of hectares.

-Soil science needs more studies of relationships between peat depth and topographic or radiometric data to determine how predictive they are, which variables are most predictive, and how consistent their associations.
+The number of measurements per unit area was not standardized but probably low.

-The push for nature-based climate solutions motivates for broad mapping of peat depth, to identify rich peatland carbon stocks and avoid their conversion.
+The push for nature-based climate solutions motivates for broad mapping of peat depth, to identify peatlands with rich carbon stocks to avoid their conversion and prioritize their preservation or restoration.
-Although small areas can be mapped accurately on the ground, having landscape-scale maps *before* detailed investigation increases the option space for spatial planning and land management.
+Although ground surveys of peat depth are accurate and feasible across small areas, having landscape-scale maps *before* detailed investigation increases the option space for spatial planning and land management.
 For example, the Norwegian Public Roads Administration routinely measures peat depth during geotechnical work, but by that time, the route of the road is already set.
 With a digital peat depth map, planners could better compare routes and climate mitigation measures would have more leverage.
+Therefore, soil science needs more studies of relationships between peat depth and topographic or radiometric data to determine how predictive they are, which variables are most predictive, and how consistent their associations are.

-We assess how well remotely sensed topographic and radiometric data can predict peat depth at the landscape scale, with a view towards revising regional and national maps in Norway.
+Here, we assess how well remotely sensed topographic and radiometric data can predict peat depth at the landscape scale, with a view towards revising regional and national maps in Norway.
 Specifically, we: (1) quantify the accuracy of predictions from topographic and radiometric variables, (2) identify key predictive variables, and (3) compare these relationships across two different Norwegian landscapes.
 To our knowledge, this is the first study to predict peat depth from airborne radiometric data using machine learning algorithms.
-Where airborne radiometric data have been used to predict peat depth, it has been through modeling techniques less suited for prediction and spatial extrapolation [e.g., @keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @siemonAirborneElectromagneticRadiometric2020].
+Where airborne radiometric data have previously been used to predict peat depth, it has been through modeling techniques less suited for prediction and spatial extrapolation [e.g., @keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @siemonAirborneElectromagneticRadiometric2020].
-Where machine learning algorithms have been used on airborne radiometric data, it has been to predict peat extent rather than depth [e.g., @olearyDigitalSoilMapping2022].
+Where machine learning algorithms have previously been used on airborne radiometric data, it has been to predict peat extent rather than depth [e.g., @olearyDigitalSoilMapping2022].

 # Materials and methods

 ## Sites

-We assessed how well we could predict peat depth at two sites with conspicuously different physical geography: Skrimfjella in eastern Norway and Ørskogfjellet in western Norway (Fig. \@ref(fig:sites)c).
+To assess the predictive value of terrain and radiometric data for mapping peat depth, we chose two sites with conspicuously different physical geography: Skrimfjella (Fig. \@ref(fig:sites)b) in eastern Norway and Ørskogfjellet (Fig. \@ref(fig:sites)a) in western Norway (Fig. \@ref(fig:sites)c).
-These sites were chosen because they were covered by radiometric data from airborne surveys, relatively little built-up area, and road access.
+These sites were chosen because they were covered by radiometric data from airborne surveys, had relatively little built-up area, and were accessible by road.

 \begin{figure}
-\includegraphics[height=0.9\textheight]{figures/sites-patchwork} \caption{Study areas at Ørskogfjellet (a) and Skrimfjella (b) within southern Norway (c).
-Land cover shown here is from the AR50 national land resource database and has simplified geometry with respect to the AR5 database used in the study.}(\#fig:sites)
+\includegraphics[height=0.82\textheight]{figures/sites-patchwork} \caption{Sites in southern Norway (a) with land cover at Skrimfjella (b) and Ørskogfjellet (c).
+To fit the scale of the maps, the land cover shown here is from the AR50 national land resource dataset, which has simplified geometry with respect to the AR5 dataset that is used in the study.
+Terrain is visualized using a hillshade with slope 45° and azimuth 225°.
+AR50 data are from Norwegian Institute of Bioeconomy Research under the Norwegian Licence for Open Government Data (<https://data.norge.no/nlod/en/1.0>) and terrain data are from the Norwegian Mapping Authority under the Creative Commons Attribution 4.0 International license (<https://creativecommons.org/licenses/by/4.0/>).}(\#fig:sites)
 \end{figure}

 At Skrimfjella we delineated a study area of 34 km^2^ based on radiometric coverage and accessibility (Fig. \@ref(fig:sites)b).
-The study area has a diverse bedrock, with 32 % alkali feltspat granite, 26 % mergelstein, 10 % granite, and eight other types with > 1 % coverage (NGU, 1:250 000 dataset).
+The study area has a diverse bedrock, with 32 % alkali feldspar granite, 26 % marlstone, 10 % granite, 8 % mozonite, 7 % sandstone, 6 % limestone, and five other rock types with 1--5 % coverage (NGU, 1:250 000 dataset).
-The landscape within our delineation is classified as *inland hills and mountains* [@simensenDiversityDistributionLandscape2021].
+The area within our delineation at Skrimfjella is classified as the landscape type *inland hills and mountains* [@simensenDiversityDistributionLandscape2021].
 It is almost without human infrastructure, dominated by forest, and borders on a large nature reserve.
-The study area has a mean elevation of 438 m above sea level (range 223--711, IQR 351--509), and its mean slope at 10 m resolution is 10.8° (IQR 4.6--15.1°).
+The study area has a mean elevation of 438 m a.s.l. (range 223--711 m, IQR 351--509 m), and its mean slope at 10 m resolution is 10.8° (IQR 4.6--15.1°).
-In Norway's AR5 national land capability dataset [@ahlstromAR5Klassifikasjonssystem2019], 1.5 km^2^ (4.5 %) of the study area is classified as mire -- defined as areas with mire vegetation and at least 30 cm of peat depth.
+In Norway's AR5 national land cover dataset ["areal resources in scale 1:5000", @ahlstromAR5Klassifikasjonssystem2019], 1.5 km^2^ (4.5 %) of the study area is classified as 'mire' -- defined as areas with mire vegetation and at least 30 cm of peat depth.

-At Ørskogfjellet we defined a study area of 124 km^2^ which basically followed the footprint of the radiometric survey (Fig. \@ref(fig:sites)a).
+At Ørskogfjellet we defined a study area of 124 km^2^ which basically followed the southernmost part of the radiometric survey extent (Fig. \@ref(fig:sites)a).
-According to the Geological Survey of Norway, bedrock in the area is 84 % granitic gneiss,  11 % granite, and 5 % aluminium silicate gneiss (NGU, 1:250 000 dataset).
+Bedrock in the area is 84 % granitic gneiss,  11 % granite, and 5 % aluminium silicate gneiss (NGU, 1:250 000 dataset).
 This study area comprises a wide range of major landscape types: *coastal plains*, *coastal fjord*, *inland valleys*, as well as *inland hills and mountains* [@simensenDiversityDistributionLandscape2021].
 It is mostly forested, but also contains considerable farmland and open upland, and has several large lakes.
-Its mean elevation is 211 m above sea level (range 0--807, IQR 73--310), and its mean slope at 10 m resolution is 13.0° (IQR 4.7--18.3°).
+Its mean elevation is 211 m above sea level (range 0--807 m, IQR 73--310 m), and its mean slope at 10 m resolution is 13.0° (IQR 4.7--18.3°).
-The AR5 dataset counts 15.3 km^2^ (12.4 %) of the study area as mire.
+In the AR5 dataset, 15.3 km^2^ (12.4 %) of the study area is classified as mire.

 ## Peat depth measurements